 of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Brammeld include Bramhall, Bramall, Bramhill, Brammall, Bramwell and others.

 Early Notables of the Brammeld family (pre 1700)

-Another 46 words (3 lines of text) are included under the topic Early Brammeld Notables in all our PDF Extended History products and printed products wherever possible.
+.
+He was born in Pontefract...
+Another 37 words (3 lines of text) are included under the topic Early Brammeld Notables in all our PDF Extended History products and printed products wherever possible.